Ychen463/xmas-frontend/README.md

 ### Viewing the Website

-To experience the Responsive Christmas Website, you can watch the project demo on YouTube:
+To experience the Responsive Christmas Website, you can click:
 [Demo](https://ychen463.github.io/xmas-frontend/)

 ### License